az-cat/az-hpcapps/README.md

     ./deploy_nfs.sh <config.json> <vnet_name> <resource_group>
 ```

-  The admin account created for the NFS server is named **hpcadmin**, and your
-  local public SSH key located here will be used for authentication.
-After the
-  script is run, the full DNS name of the virtual machine is displayed.
+The admin account created for the NFS server is named **hpcadmin** and your local public SSH key located here will be used for authentication.
+After the script is run, the full DNS name of the virtual machine is displayed.

 ## Create site-to-site VPN

 If your HPC application needs a license server, make sure it can be accessed
-from the virtual machines in the Batch pools or CycleCloud clusters.
+from the virtual machines in the Batch pools.
 We used
 site-to-site VPN to connect the license servers located in the different
 subscriptions to the compute and batch resources.
 We considered using virtual
 network peering, but found it impractical in this scenario since it needs